emagiz/emdocs/referenceguide/value-mapping.md

-# XPath value mapping
+# Value mapping
 #### Value
-The value to check the XPath evaluation result against.
+The value to check the SpEL evaluation result against.

 <i>Required</i>